solo-io/sqoop/docs/index.md

 * [Getting Started on Kubernetes](getting_started/kubernetes/1.md): Getting started with Kubernetes (recommended for first time users)

 ### v1 API reference:
-* [Schemas](v1/schema.md): API Specification for proving your GraphQL Schemas to QLoo
+* [Schemas](v1/schema.md): API Specification for proving your GraphQL Schemas to Sqoop
 * [ResolverMaps](v1/resolver_map.md): API Reference for ResolverMaps, which map your data sources to your Schemas